ko1/rubyhackchallenge/EN/2_mri_structure.md

 NOTE: Running `gdb` on macOS can be quite difficult.
 The following commands assume a Linux environment.

-When modifying the MRI source code, you can easily introduces critical problems that result in a SEGV.
+When modifying the MRI source code, you can easily introduce critical problems that result in a SEGV.
 To debug such problems, we provide Makefile rules to support debugging with gdb.
 Of course, you can also debug with break points.

 1. Write in `ruby/test.rb` what you want to check.
 Note that you can't use gems or extension libraries in `test.rb`.
 3. Invoke `$ make gdb` to run miniruby with gdb.
 If there are no problems, gdb finishes silently.